Don’t Choose the Most Common Winning Lottery Numbers

 When we subject these sets to the Lotterycodex calculator, we get 84 combinatorial templates, each with a distinct composition.

-Interestingly, only three of the 84 templates are dominant and provide the best success-to-failure ratio.
+Interestingly, six of the 84 templates are prevalent and provide the most favorable frequency ratio.

 The table below shows a summary of Lotterycodex analysis for a 6/59 game:

-Below is a sample of probability calculations on how some of the above patterns will perform over a large number of draws:
+Below is a sample of probability calculations on how some of the above templates will perform over a large number of draws:

 As you may notice above, template #1 dominates the lottery draws.
 Another thing you may notice is that the same template always dominates the game as more draws take place.
 This is a mathematical certainty due to the law of large numbers.